squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 <<TableOfContents>>

 == Concepts of Interception Caching ==
-Interception Caching goes under many names - Interception Caching, Transparent Proxying and Cache Redirection.
+Interception Caching goes under many names - Interception Caching, Transparent Proxying, URL rewriting, [[Features/SslBump|SSL-Bump]] and Cache Redirection.
 Interception Caching is the process by which HTTP connections coming from remote clients are redirected to a cache server, without their knowledge or explicit configuration.

 There are some good reasons why you may want to use this technique:

  * There is no client configuration required.
+  .
+This is the most popular reason for investigating HTTP intercept - there are many client software who fail to implement HTTP proxy support.

+ * There is no client SSL proxy connection required.
-This is the most popular reason for investigating this option.
+  .
+This is the most popular reason for investigating HTTPS intercept - there are very few clients which support SSL proxy connections.

+ * The server may be using URL-based virtual hosting.
+  .
+This is the only known reason to need URL-rewrite form of intercept - there are two popular CMS systems which depend on this form of URL manipulation to operate.
+When the public URL {{http://example.com/}} is presented by the web server as {{http://other.server/example.com/}} a re-writer is needed to 'fix' the broken web server system.
+  . /!\ Note that all other known uses of re-write can be avoided with better alternatives!

 However there are also significant disadvantages for this strategy, as outlined by Mark Elsen: